MHubAI/SlicerMRunner/Readme.md

 Find out more at [mhub.ai](https://mhub.ai) and check out the mhub [GitHub repository](https://github.com/AIM-Harvard/mhub).

+## Requirements
+We only need [Docker](https://docs.docker.com/get-docker/) 🐳 to be installed on your system.
+That's it.

 ## Installation

 This plugin is under active development.
 To test it in 3D slicer follow these steps: